~ Sandal Magna Castle ~

 de Nereford was born at Narford Hall,

-lying west of the Warrene castle of Castle
+lying west of the Warenne castle of Castle

 Acre, Norfolk.
 Castle Acre remained associated with

-Sandal and the Warrenes until the death of the 8th earl in
+Sandal and the Warennes until the death of the 8th earl in

 1347.

-to grant the manor to Thomas Earl of Lancaster,
+to grant the manor to Thomas earl of

 Edward II feared the power of Lancaster and may have been trying to